‘Bihar first, Bihari first’: LJP chief Chirag Paswan releases manifesto for state polls

 Bihar Elections 2020: Assembly wise schedule, date of polling and counting

 "Youth is the future of Bihar and India.
 Today the youth in Bihar are going to other states for jobs.
 This is a matter of great concern.
-From the past 3 decades we are only discussing development but have done nothing about it," Chirag Paswan said in a press conference today.
+From the past 3 decades, we are only discussing development but have done nothing about it," Chirag Paswan said in a press conference today.

 "If the current Chief Minister wins this election by mistake then our state will lose.
 Our state will again stand on the verge of getting ruined.
 I wonder how he promotes casteism.
 It is not appropriate to imagine the development of Bihar under the leadership of a person who promotes communalism," Paswan said.